-300. Special Topics in Literature (3 sem. hrs.).
+300. Special Topics in Literature 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Selected topics in literature and literary criticism.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program.

-306. African American Literature (R)(W)(H)(G) (3 sem. hrs.).
+306. African American Literature (R)(W)(H)(G) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Survey of varied African-American oral and written texts, including drama, fiction, personal narrative, poetry, and musical forms.
 Students with credit in ENG 306 may not earn credit for this course.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring, odd-even years)

-307. Studies in Literature by Women (R)(W)(H)(G) (3 sem. hrs.).
+307. Studies in Literature by Women (R)(W)(H)(G) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Focused study of literature written by women in a specific period, genre or other focus from and around the globe.
 This course may be repeated once with a different subtitle.
 Students with credit in ENG 307 may not earn credit for this course.
 Students with credit in ENG 307 may not earn credit for this course.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring, even-odd years)

-330. Studies in the Novel (R)(W)(H) (3 sem. hrs.).
+330. Studies in the Novel (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Examination of the novel as a world genre, including such writers as Atwood, Dostoyevsky, Faulkner, Hesse, and Woolf.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Fall, even-odd years)

-340. Major World Author (R)(W)(H)(G) (3 sem. hrs.).
+340. Major World Author (R)(W)(H)(G) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Focused study of a single world author, beginning with the Ancients through the Contemporary period.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Fall, odd-even years)

-346. Shakespeare (R)(W)(H) (3 sem. hrs.).
+346. Shakespeare (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.

 Study of several Shakespearean plays.
 Students with credit in ENG 346 may not earn credit for this course.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Fall, even-odd years)

-350. Studies in British Literature (R)(W)(H) (3 sem. hrs.).
+350. Studies in British Literature (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Focused study of a period, movement, genre, or author in British Literature.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program..
 (Fall, odd-even years)

-355. Studies in American Literature (R)(W)(H) (3 sem. hrs.).
+355. Studies in American Literature (R)(W)(H) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Focused study of a period, movement, genre, or author in American Literature.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring, even-odd years)

-360. Studies in World Literature (R)(W)(H)(G) (3 sem. hrs.).
+360. Studies in World Literature (R)(W)(H)(G) 3 credit hours.
+Recitation: 3.
+Laboratory: 0.
+Alternative Mode: 0.
 Focused study of a period, movement, genre, or problem in World Literature.
 This course may be repeated once with a different subtitle.
 Prerequisite: WRI 101, exemption exam, or Honors Program.
 (Spring, odd-even years)